Lumbar Sympathetic Nerve Block

 • Fever

-Your healthcare provider can tell you more about what you should do and what you can expect after a lumbar sympathetic nerve block.
-You will need to see your healthcare provider to talk about the effects of the procedure and make a plan for future treatment of your pain.
+Your provider can tell you more about what you should do and what you can expect after a lumbar sympathetic nerve block.
+You will need to see your provider to talk about the effects of the procedure.
+Together you can make a plan for future treatment of your pain.

 Next steps